chuyachia/glm/count/count_data.md

     ##  pashtun     area    water
     ## 5.172250 1.020013 1.025538

 With the parameter given in the output of **glm.nb**, we can plot the density of the gamma distribution that characterizes the unobserved random effect.
 The value of the first, second and third quartile of the distribution are 0.6, 0.9 and 1.3.
 This implies that the number of terror incidences of a province that falls at the first quartile of this distribution will be 40% lower than the value expected from its characteristics.
 This number will be 10% lower if the province falls at the second quartile of the distribution and 30% higher if the province falls at the third quartile.
-Of course, we have no way of knowing which province falls at which quartile, else we could have just included this effect in the Poisson model.
+Of course, we have no way of knowing which province falls at which quartile, else we could have just included this effect as an explanatory in a Poisson model.

 ``` r
 x <- seq(0, 3, 0.01)